wmorgan/dcos-docs/1.8/usage/jobs/getting-started.md

 menu_order: 10
 ---

 You can create and administer jobs in the DC/OS web interface, the DC/OS CLI, or via the API.
-You can add permissions to your job via an access control list (ACL).
-[Learn more](/1.8/administration/id-and-access-mgt/permissions/service-acls).

 # DC/OS Web Interface